 What Will You Study

-This four-year combined degree is provided by our renowned Department of Languages and Cultures and the highly-ranked Department of Linguistics and English Language.
 A year abroad gives you the unique opportunity to immerse yourself in the language and culture.
 You don’t need to have studied French before as we offer an Intensive course for beginners.

 In French Studies we aim to help you become truly fluent.
 You’ll explore France’s history, culture, politics and social background.
 You’ll also learn how the English language functions and study traditional linguistic areas such as lexis, grammar and phonetics.
 In the following year you’ll study core modules such as English Phonetics and Shaping Contemporary France, and develop your French language skills.
 You’ll also be able to choose from options ranging from Society on Screen to Discourse Analysis.
-Studying English Language, in tandem with French Studies, will give you greater awareness of language use within context, equipping you with the skills to identify how language structure interacts with meaning.
+Studying English Language, in tandem with French Studies, will give you greater awareness of language use within context, and should equip you with the skills to identify how language structure interacts with meaning.

 On your return to Lancaster, your fourth year allows you to develop your French to Common European Framework of Reference for Languages C1/C2 levels, and you can specialise in particular fields of study.
 Modules could include Psycholinguistics, Translation as a Cultural Practice or Francophone Voices.
 You could also choose to complete a dissertation on a topic you would like to explore in-depth.
 Given the range of expertise within our department, our academics will be able to supervise most topics that fit your interests.